 ***We are excited to announce that we will be collaborating with the Eighteenth Century Studies Group at the University of Michigan.***

 We regularly welcome visiting scholars to discuss their work in an informal setting.

 We will be co-hosting an interdisciplinary graduate student conference with the ECSG, "The Economy of Scales", March 21-22, 2014.

 This conference will explore the “economy” of scales in the eighteenth and nineteenth centuries, that is, the manner in which different scales -- temporal and/or spatial, whole or part, macroscopic or microscopic, human or non-human, and local, national, or international -- influence cultural, historical, literary and scientific practices in these periods.

 In addition, we will be hosting this year's Midwest Victorian Studies Association Conference, "Victorian Violence," April 11-13.

-Papers are sought for topics related to the conference theme of "Victorian Violence."
-Contributions may consider any aspect of conflict or resistance and its representations in art, music, history, or literature: violence in the army, the colonies, the prisons, the streets, the workplace, the family, the home, and even the animal kingdom.
-Papers on resistance to violence – such as anti-vivisection or the British anti-war movement – are also welcome, as are talks on indirect and systemic forms of violence.
-We are planning a collection of essays based on the conference.
+Presentations will focus on the theme "Victorian Violence."
+This includes conflict or resistance and its representations in art, music, history, or literature: violence in the army, the colonies, the prisons, the streets, the workplace, the family, the home, and even the animal kingdom.

 If you have questions about this website, please contact the NCF webmaster,